with Jisan Tova Green

 Jisan Tova Green

-Jisan Tova Green, a Zen priest ordained by Eijun Linda Cutts in 2003, is the Vice President of San Francisco Zen Center.
-She has worked as a hospice social worker, paints and writes poetry.
-Tova co-founded the SFZC Queer Dharma group in 2009.
+Jisan Tova Green, a Zen priest ordained in 2003 by Eijun Linda Cutts, resides and teaches at San Francisco Zen Center’s City Center.
+She co-founded the SFZC Queer Dharma Group in 2009.
+Tova has worked as a hospice social worker, plays the cello and writes poetry.